fordesmith/crisp-dna/_docs/benefitdelivery.md

 ---
-title: Benefit Delivery Assessment
+title: Customer Success Assessment
 prev_section: inception.html
 next_section: inception.html
 ---

-Customer Succcess Assessment
+Customer Success Assessment
 ==============

 <br>

-> *"Without the Customer Succcess Assessment, we would have been blind to the status of the factors that would eventually shape our success"*.
+> *"Without the Customer Success Assessment, we would have been blind to the status of the factors that would eventually shape our success"*.
  <br> **Insurance COO**

  <br>